Parts A, B & D Addiction Treatment Coverage — 2026

 Part D covers prescription medications including MAT medications for opioid use disorder:

 In January 2020, CMS introduced the Medicare Opioid Treatment Program (OTP) benefit — the first time Medicare covered methadone treatment.
 The monthly bundled payment covers: methadone dispensing, take-home medication, individual and group counseling, toxicology testing, and other ancillary services.
-This means eligible Medicare members no longer pay out-of-pocket for OTP methadone treatment.
 Learn more at the CMS OTP resource center.

 Medicare is available to US citizens or permanent residents age 65+ who have paid Medicare taxes for at least 10 years (40 quarters).
 Younger individuals with qualifying disabilities who have received SSDI for 24 months, those with End-Stage Renal Disease (ESRD), or ALS also qualify automatically.